AnonJr/AnonJr.com/_posts/2019-05-17-WoT-Brittish-Tanks-and-Full-Tea.md

 We got a surprise raid early in the stream!

 We start off with a bit of a British theme on the tanks, and get joined later by Hordesoflocusts and Fartrock.
-Unfortunately we couldn't get Discord working, so more me chatting to myself than us chatting together. :)
+Unfortunately we couldn't get Discord working, so more me chatting to myself than us chatting together. :smiley:

 And to finish it off we paid it forward, raiding a fellow streamer playing some WoT himself.
 A fun evening all in all.